kernow/shortcode/README.md

 # Templates

 Each shortcode tag needs a template file to translate the shortcode into html.
 Templates can be written in HAML or erb and work in a similar way to views in Rails.
-The main content of a tag is passed via the instance variable @text.
+The main content of a tag is passed via the instance variable @content.
 Any attributes defined on a tag are passed in via an @options hash.
 For instance a quote shortcode might look like this:

     [quote author="Homer Simpson"]Doh![/quote]

 And the haml template to render the shortcode

     %blockquote
-      %p.quotation= @text
+      %p.quotation= @content
       -if @options[:author]
         %p.citation
           %span.author= @options[:author]